Deducteam/resystance/README.md

 ```

 ## Dkritic [WIP]
-To see what it is about: `make test`
+To see what it is about: `make tests`

 - [x] Finding critical pairs in first order
 - [ ] Assess joinability of critical pairs in first order